- What is the weather in New Orleans like during late March?

 - 3. Please include your budgetary needs.
 We are a small non-profit and cannot offer speakers fees.

-- 4. Mail proposals to our office address to the attention of our director of literary programs, J.R.
-Ramakrishnan.
+- 4. Mail proposals to our office address to the attention of Paul Willis.
 We need to read your book(s) so emailing or calling is not useful.

 - 5. Proposals are accepted from May 1 to October 1.
 Our program is nearly full by October so the sooner, the better.
 We will be in touch if we are interested in moving ahead.

 - How can I get more information on your writing contests?

 - Our Contests section has guidelines, FAQ, and a list of winners from past years.
 We strive to announce results by early March.
-We’re a small office so we ask that you refrain from calling or emailling for results.
+We’re a small office so we ask that you refrain from calling or emailing for results.
 We promise to announce winners via our website, social media, and e-newsletter as soon as our judges decide.